cassiogec/bank-api/README.md

 The following routes are accepted:

 #### `GET /accounts`
-It will return an array with all the register accounts Returned Data Example:
+It will return an array with all the register accounts. <br>
+Returned Data Example:
 ```json
 [